Power law cosmology in modified theory with thermodynamics analysis: Physical consequences of the model

 \subsection{Om Diagnostic}

-\qquad Here, we use the $ Om $ diagnostic technique known to compare our model with the $ \Lambda CDM $ model.
-This helps us to separate various models of dark energy without calculating the energy density and the EoS parameter.
-The pattern of the trajectories in the $ Om $ diagnostic plot gives an indication of the various dark energy models.
+\qquad Here, we use the $ Om $ diagnostic technique known to compare our model with the $ \Lambda $CDM model.
+This helps us distinguish various dark energy models without calculating the energy density and the EoS parameter.
+The pattern of the trajectories in the $ Om $ diagnostic plot indicates the various dark energy models.
 The definition of the $ Om $ diagnostic in terms of $ z $ is:

-The plots of the $ Om $ diagnostic helps us to explain the nature of dark energy models.
-We know that if the curvature is positive $ z $, then the model is a ghost dark energy model, if the curvature is negative with respect to $ z $, we have quintessence, and if it has zero curvature, then the model represents the $ \Lambda CDM $ model.
+The plots of the $ Om $ diagnostic help us to explain the nature of dark energy models.
+We know that if the curvature is positive $ z $, then the model is a ghost dark energy model, if the curvature is negative concerning $ z $, we have quintessence, and if it has zero curvature, then the model represents the $ \Lambda $CDM model.
 Fig. \ref{om} shows that in late times, we have quintessence since the curvature is negative \textit{w.r.t.} $ z $ \cite{Singh:2019fpr, Singh:2022eun}.